ember-learn/ember-blog/source/2019-09-20-the-ember-times-issue-116.md

 ## [Octane Super Rentals Tutorial 🚀](https://octane-guides-preview.emberjs.com/release/tutorial/00-part-1/)

-[@chancancode](https://github.com/chancancode) and [@vaidehijoshi](https://github.com/vaidehijoshi) did some great work writing new content for the revamped Super Rentals tutorial.
+[Godfrey Chan @chancancode](https://github.com/chancancode) and [Vaidehi Joshi @vaidehijoshi](https://github.com/vaidehijoshi) did some great work writing new content for the revamped Super Rentals tutorial.
 You can now preview the [Octane guides](https://octane-guides-preview.emberjs.com/release/tutorial/00-part-1/) and check out the tutorial.

 What’s more amazing about this tutorial is that it is **automatically generated**.
 It runs the commands from markdown files and edits the files the same way that the reader would.
 It even captures the output and screenshots for the published tutorial.
 This way, if any steps stopped working due to a change in Ember itself, we would know right away from a CI failure.